SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Exporting Measurement data to csv or xlsx files

-With Cumulocity, users have the option to download measurement data in csv or xlsx files.
-The exported measurement data is divided into six columns:
+Users have the option to download measurement data as csv or xlsx files.
+The exported data is divided into six columns:

  - Time - Date and time when the specific measurement was taken
  - Source of the measurement
  - Device name - Name of the device you are using
  - Fragment series - (e.g. c8y_SpeedMeasurement)
  - Value - Simply the value of the measurement
- - Unit - The unit used for the particular measurement (like "C", "km/h", "sec"...)
+ - Unit - The unit used for a particular measurement (like "C", "km/h", "sec"...)

-To download measurement data in either csv or xlsx first navigate to "Data Explorer", select your desired time range and then click on the small wheel button located at the top-right.
+To download measurement data in either csv or xlsx first navigate to "Data Explorer", select your desired time range and then click on the small cogwheel button located at the top-right.

 ![Export measurement data](/guides/users-guide/exportmeasuredata.png)

 Choose whether to download CSV or Excel(XLSX)

-"Generating Report" window will appear.
+A"Generating Report" window will appear.
 The files will load depending on how many data points you have added to the "Data Explorer".
 Once the loading has been completed click on the "Download" button.

 ## <a name="dashboards"></a>Working with Dashboards

-Dashboards provides you with a customized visualisation of your data with a set of widgets.
+Dashboards provide you with a customized visualisation of your data with a set of widgets.
 Widgets can display maps, images, graphs, tables and other graphic representations of data.
-Cumulocity comes with a number of pre-provided widgets, see section "[Widget Package](#widget-package)" for details.
+Cumulocity comes with a number of preset widgets, see section "[Widget Package](#widget-package)" for details.
 You can develop also your own widgets and add them to your Cumulocity account.
 See the [Web developer's guide](/guides/web/).

-### Creating a new Dashboards
+### Creating new Dashboards

 To create a dashboard, navigate to an object in the asset hierarchy.
-Afterwards click on the cogwheel icon at the top right.
+Afterward, click on the cogwheel icon at the top right.
 Select "Create dashboard".
-This will open a dialog in which you enter
+This will open a dialog:

 * The name of the dashboard, which will show in the menu.